 By the late 60’s and early 70’s, women were concerned with their legal rights, their position in the economy, sex role stereotyping and bias in employment.
 Club directories began to show members’ first names and surnames rather than “Mrs.”, a topic of mixed views at the time.

 In 1980, for the Club’s 35th Anniversary, Lynn Wilby, a Past President, wrote a short history, from which some of this vignette is taken.
 She said, “the fellowship of women has always been a major reward for participating in club projects and activities.
 Members work with enthusiasm and energy and socialize with enjoyment linked with purpose.”

 The Club discontinued its regular public fundraising activities of rummage and bake sales as members shifted their focus and energies.
 They took on a science project, Life Between the Tides, a supplementary unit for elementary grades, and a project that became Action Nanaimo, which focused on a daily period of physical education and encouragement for schools to serve nutritious food at all school activities.

 As Club membership increased, the very popular interest group system was devised.
-Members have been involved in literature, plays, choral groups, nutrition, bridge, swimming, status of women, yoga, gourmet cooking, crafts, travel, coffee discussion groups, conversational French, walking, and attending movies.
+Members have been involved in literature, plays, choral groups, nutrition, bridge, swimming, status of women, yoga, gourmet cooking, crafts, travel, coffee discussion groups, conversational French, cycling, walking, and attending movies.
 Members have also gone on a variety of jaunts for educational and cultural enrichment.